Himadri8991/Himadri8991/README.md

 - 🥅 2024 Goals: Contribute more to Web Dev projects
 - 👯 I’m looking to collaborate with new project ideas
 - 📫 How to reach me: Links are given above 🔝
-- 😄 Pronouns: he/him
+- 😄 Pronouns: He/Him
-- ⚡ Languages: Python, C, C++, javascript
+- ⚡ Languages: Python, C, C++, HTML, CSS, javascript, Node js, React js
 - 🤪 Fun fact: I'm not just a Coder, I'm a citizen of the world on Two Wheels.
 Fueled by Wanderlust and the thrill of Open Roads, I love Exploring new landscapes, Meeting Fascinating People, and pushing my Limits - both Physically and Technologically.

 ![](https://komarev.com/ghpvc/?username=Himadri8991&style=plastic)